Ben Herd: Dunstable Town

 Herd signed for Southern League Premier Division side Dunstable Town in the summer of 2014, following the club's second promotion in a row from the Southern League Division One Central, immediately being handed the captaincy by manager Darren Croft.
 He made 27 league appearances during the 2014–2015 season, scoring eight goals.

 Boreham Wood

 Herd joined Boreham Wood in February 2015 and played a part in their promotion via the play-offs to the Conference Premier for the very first time.
 However, following the conclusion of the season, Herd left the club.

 Hemel Hempstead Town

 After leaving Boreham Wood, Herd signed for Conference South side Hemel Hempstead Town in June 2015.

 St Albans City

 After one season with Hemel Hempstead, Herd joined league counterparts St Albans City in May 2016 reuniting with his former Boreham Wood manager Ian Allinson.
 He remained at the club until the end of the 2018–19 season.

 Managerial career

 In May 2019 Herd was named as the new manager of Hertford Town.
+Herd also regularly plays for Hertford - making over 200 appearances for the club.